BrowserBox/BrowserBox/README.md

 What is Viewfinder?
 It's a HTML user-interface for a browser that runs on a remote server.
 This means you can embed a browser UI on your website and provide unrestricted access to web resources in a way that's both more sandboxed than, and less restricted than, traditional web `<iframe>` elements.
 In also enables the building of a number of interesting [applications](#applications).

+## Pro or Regular?

+What's the difference between VF Pro and regular VF?
+The main differences are that VF Pro has more advanced features and more frequent updates than VF regular.
+Many Pro features eventually are sent down to regular, but some will likely remain exclusive to Pro.
+Pro is updated weekly, with major updates shipped every quarter, whereas regular VF follows a much slower and more haphazard release cycle.

+The final main differenece you might want to be aware of is that while VF regular is source-available (and is the sourcecode in this repository), VF Pro is currently closed-source proprietary software only available commercially, for either use in an Individual server, or for deployment in a Self-hosted package.

+More information on these [commercial options](#commercial-options) is below.

 ## Commercial Options

 Viewfinder Pro is provided by the [Dosyago Corporation](https://github.com/dosyago) as a commercial offering in two flavors: individual, and self-hosted.